yashhere/tufte.yashagarwal.in/content/posts/2019-06-26-travelogue-Chikmagalur.md

 We (I and my flatmates in Bengaluru) were planning a trip to Chikmagalur since the beginning of June.
 One of my friends knows driving, so we decided to rent a car and drive ourselves to a distance of approximately 250 KMs.
 We booked the car through Drivezy.
 They had promised a Mahindra KUV100, but at the last moment, that couldn't keep their commitment and gave us a Honda Amaze with automatic transmission.
 My friend who was driving had never driven such a car, so we all got scared of our fate for the next two days, but we decided to go ahead with it, trusting our friend.

  *I too know driving, but like every other aspect of my life, I never gained enough confidence to go on such a long drive.
-It was a similar case this time as well.
-Let's stop this discussion here ...*
+It was a similar case this time as well.*

 The way to Chikmagalur from Bengaluru is the well-maintained NH75 (it has a total of four tolls, so maintenance is expected).
 We started early in the morning of Saturday, 22<sup>nd</sup> June to avoid Bengaluru's traffic.
 Nature was accommodating that day, and the Sun 🌞 stayed hidden behind clouds for most of our journey.
 That made our 6-hour drive very enjoyable.